 The Unity’s pilot Virtual Room project was created in a partnership with Lionsgate for the Jigsaw movie.
 To provide an authentic experience, they rendered props used in the film and asked the actor who played Jigsaw to do the voice-over.

 When users enter the VR ad room, they find themselves trapped in one of the deadly devices.
-If they manage to solve the puzzle and survive, they can explore the surroundings to check some of the “shrines” from the previous Saw movies.
+If they manage to solve the puzzle and survive, they can explore the surroundings in virtual reality to check some of the “shrines” from the previous Saw movies.

 After all that, users are teleported to the last room where they can watch the movie trailer.

-The Jigsaw Virtual Room has proved that it is possible to create a broad-reaching and immersive advertisement that can let brands tell their story in a more memorable and emotional way.
+The Jigsaw Virtual Room has proved that it is possible to create a broad-reaching and immersive advertisement that can let brands tell their story in a more memorable and emotional way in virtual reality.

 VR ad format by Google